-This indicates whether there is space remaining on-board to store flight data for the upcoming flight.
+Main Igniter Voltage This indicates whether the main igniter has continuity.
+If the igniter data for the upcoming flight.
 If you've downloaded data, but failed to erase flights, there may not be any space left.
 Most of our flight computers can store multiple flights, depending on the configured maximum flight log size.
 TeleMini v1.0 stores only a single flight, so it will need to be downloaded and erased after each flight to capture data.
 This only affects on-board flight logging; the altimeter will still transmit telemetry and fire ejection charges at the proper times even if the flight data storage is full.